Mazhar Zaidi: As a journalist, filmmaker and documentary maker

 Before starting to make feature films, Zaidi was a well known journalist and producer at BBC Urdu UK.
 Zaidi has been working as a filmmaker/journalist for over 25 years.
 He served as a senior producer at BBC World in London for over 11 years and produced and directed many documentaries and programs for leading international TV networks including BBC, German TV channel, ARD, ZDF, Sky News and other independent media houses.

 In 2006, he launched a project with BBC Urdu online and a group of community based filmmakers working with the NGO Interactive Resource Center (IRC) in Pakistan.
 The successful project produced more than 16 short documentaries, shot and directed by young filmmakers from small towns across Pakistan.

 As a filmmaker and independent documentary maker Zaidi has been involved in a number of documentary projects that screened at international film festivals awhile his projects were broadcast by international channels including, BBC Four, ARD and ZDF.

 His documentary Nar Narman about an Urdu language Pakistani gay-poet, gave him critical acclaim when it was screened at London's BFI L&G Film Festival in 2007.

 As a film producer

-Zaidi started his career with producing number of documentaries and videos, at different channels and platforms.
+Zaidi started his career by producing a number of documentaries and videos, at different channels and platforms.
 But established himself as a recognised producer after producing 2013 Pakistani film Zinda Bhaag, Under his own film production Matteela Films which earned him a critical acclaimed and recognition in film world.
 Zinda Bhaag became one of the highest-grossing of Pakistan and has won many accolades and recognition including an official selection for Best Foreign Language Film at 86th Academy Awards however was out of the competition for the final race.
 Zinda Bhaag was only the third Pakistani film in 50 years to get recognition at the Oscars, after 1959's The Day Shall Dawn and 1963's The Veil.